-Signed into law on March 18, 2020, the Families First Coronavirus Response Act is an economic stimulus measure that temporarily mandates covered employers to provide eligible employees with paid sick leave and paid family and medical leave, among other provisions.
-The Act is effective April 1 and expires December 31, 2020.
-This Help Page summarizes some of the key provisions of the Act that impact employers.
+The Families First Coronavirus Response Act (FFCRA) is an economic stimulus measure that temporarily mandated covered employers to provide eligible employees with paid sick leave and paid family and medical leave through December 31, 2020, among other provisions.

 Justworks customers can view legal updates, as well as resources from federal agencies like the CDC, DOL, and EEOC and state-level agencies by visiting the ThinkHR COVID-19 Crisis Response Center.